daniel-isidro/customer_segmentation/README.md

   </tbody>
 </table>

-The result will be a dataframe that contains three new columns.
+The result will be a dataframe that contains two new columns: 'recency' and 'frequency'.

 `rfm.head()`